Speak FM

 By Gift Okello

-Men are being urged to break their silence and report cases of violence committed against them, as part of broader efforts to tackle Gender-Based Violence (GBV) in the community.
+Men are being urged to break their silence and report cases of violence committed against them as part of broader efforts to tackle gender-based violence (GBV) within the community.

-Albert Kasujja, The Aswa West Child and Family Protection Unit officer, said many men endure abuse from their spouses including physical assaults and denial of food but fail to report the incidents to police due to shame and fear of stigma.
+Albert Kasujja, the Aswa West Child and Family Protection Unit officer, said many men endure abuse from their spouses, including physical assault and deprivation of food, but fail to report such incidents to the police due to shame and fear of stigma.

 Andrew Onen said societal perceptions discourage men from reporting abuse, as many fear being undermined and losing respect within their communities.

-Gulu East Community Liaison Officer Jenifer Akullu observed that although most reported GBV cases involve women, men also face similar forms of violence but are often reluctant to come forward.
+Gulu East Community Liaison Officer Jenifer Akullu observed that although most reported GBV cases involve women, men also experience similar forms of violence but are often reluctant to come forward.

-Kenneth Lubangakene, an official with a non-governmental organization, said some men fear that their complaints may not be taken seriously, as there is a common belief that men should resolve domestic issues privately.
+Kenneth Lubangakene, an official with a non-governmental organisation, said some men fear their complaints may not be taken seriously, as there is a widespread belief that men should resolve domestic issues privately.

 Cultural leader Rwot Kasimiro Ongom of Patongo in Agago District said cultural norms portray men as strong problem-solvers who should not appear weak, a perception that discourages them from reporting cases of abuse.

-Stakeholders are calling for increased community sensitization to ensure that all victims of Gender-Based Violence, regardless of gender, feel safe and supported to seek help.
+Stakeholders are calling for increased community sensitisation to ensure that all victims of gender-based violence, regardless of gender, feel safe and supported in seeking help.